 - Is your drive strong enough?
 Running a business may feel like an emotional burden.
 Some entrepreneurs burn out early.
 Strong motivation will prevent burnout and slowdowns.

 - How will this affect my family?
 The first few years of new business can be difficult for family life.
 Talk with family members, tell them what to expect and ask for their support.
 What's more, there may also be financial difficulties until the business becomes profitable.
 That may take months or even years.

 Next, create a list of reasons for starting a small business.
 Are you doing this because you're tired of working for someone else?
 Or do you have a passion to bring a new product or service to your community?
 A few reasons for starting a business are:

 - Applying military skills and knowledge to a career

 Starting a business is challenging and might be a financial strain.
-But there are several programs and loans - provided through the SBA - to help a first-time entrepreneur get a small business off the ground.
-What's more, veterans are also eligible for certain loans such as, The Veterans Transition Franchise Initiative (VetFran) that allows military veterans the opportunity to own a franchise business.
+But there are several programs and loans -- provided through the SBA -- to help a first-time entrepreneur get a small business off the ground.
+What's more, veterans are also eligible for certain loans such as the Veterans Transition Franchise Initiative (VetFran), which allows military veterans the opportunity to own a franchise business.

 The small-business world has its fair share of ups and downs, but if veterans remain determined and passionate about their business, nothing can stand in their way.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.